TYPO3-Documentation/TYPO3CMS-Guide-StepByStep/Documentation/90Contribute/20ContributorGuide/40LinkingAndInterlinking.md

 2. **Add the missing guide to the structure.**
    Don’t worry about writing the guide yourself — just give it a logical placeholder.
 See [How to Place Guides in the Structure](../30UnderstandingTheStructure/20PlaceGuidesInTheStructure.md) for more information.

-**Missing guides will be tracked automatically in the future.** In the future, an automated script will help us keep track of missing guides.

-We plan to add an automated script that periodically scans for links to step-by-step guides that don’t yet exist—essentially, broken internal links within the repository.
-These will be flagged for review so they can be confirmed and added to the structure.
+**Missing guides will be tracked automatically.** An automated script keeps track of missing guides by tracking links to step-by-step guides that don’t yet exist (essentially, broken internal links within the repository).
+These will be listed as not-yet-created, with the option to click a link to create them.

-We may also collect unplaced guides in a “pending” section at the bottom of the [Step-by-Step Guide registry](../../80GuidesRegistry/Index.md) to be filed manually.
-This will help us maintain a living, evolving guide library where contributors can spot gaps, reserve titles, and grow the system collaboratively.